 • mental health support to help a person cope with depression or other emotional changes that occur because of MS

-The National Multiple Sclerosis Society states that caregivers caring for someone with MS can help by:
+People caring for someone with MS can help by:

-• Getting help: Sometimes, there are too many household tasks to take on all alone.
+• Getting help: Sometimes, there are too many household tasks to take on alone.
 If a person has the financial means, they may want to hire someone to help with household or caregiving tasks.

 • Looking into available financial resources: Depending on the area in which a person lives, they may have access to assistance programs to help with caregiving.